About Northern Region Terminal and Network Upgrades

-Western Power is delivering the network infrastructure needed to achieve the Cook Labor Government’s vision for WA as a world-leading renewable energy powerhouse.
+Western Power is delivering the network infrastructure needed to achieve the State Government’s vision for WA as a world-leading renewable energy powerhouse.
 To support this we are upgrading multiple terminal sites to boost the northern network's transmission capacity.
 Site preparation work started in 2025, with construction continuing until 2027.

 Northern Region Terminal sites